Beyond Narratives: Clarifying TPLF Legitimacy and Exposing Abiy Ahmed’s Manipulation in Tigray

 Advisory Note to TPLF Leadership on Public and International Diplomacy

-To address misrepresentations effectively, TPLF leadership should:
+To address misrepresentations effectively, TPLF leadership should treat communication as a strategic responsibility, not a secondary matter.
+It should: